 • Family Board

 Just like we want to keep the walls minimal, we want to do the same with our storage.
-Most classrooms have some sort of open shelving units that hold accessible materials for students.
+Most classrooms have some open shelving units that hold accessible materials for students.

 • Limit what is on the shelf – the more stuff that is out, the more things students can become overstimulated with.
 Instead, rotate toys in and out.
 I liked to align this with whatever our unit was

 • It is helpful to keep shelves covered when they are not in use.
-If you do not have shelves that rotate closed or have a door, I suggest creating shelf covers.
+I suggest creating shelf covers if you do not have shelves that rotate closed or have a door.

 • I have a step-by-step video on how to create these shelf covers, which is linked HERE.